The Heart of The Ark of the Covenant

 The village in the background pictured above the primary scene is placed above the head of the Rider as if he’s thinking of home.
 Is he a king in disguise?
 It’s juxtaposition serves as a thought bubble or daydream.
 He calls this home, but not his true home, in the beyond, it is only his earthly home.
 The village, high above, distant, could be referring to the afterlife or Heaven itself.

 Lofty aspirations for the Rider, will he be king of this village in the sky?
 Although it is in the distance, it can be seen plainly.
 Perhaps this is symbolic of either the beginning or end or both of the knight’s quest.
 Maybe it also signifies his familial roots run deep, but now they are exposed quite literally in the framing of the woods between the village and the foreground menagerie.
+This motley crew of travelers are tied together as destiny unfolds within the narrative.

 The woods are dead, leafless, lifeless, in decay with visible roots trickling along the framing around the Devil.
 The roots are exposed and these trees and brush will not survive the winter.
 These roots could signify the uprooting of one’s own life through sin, perhaps.
 Or do they signify veins holding the lifeblood of our motley crew.
 Their inclusion gives further insight of the artist’s beliefs surrounding nature itself.
 We are all both beautifully and wonderfully made creatures living in a world of the same account.
 Nothing natural is truly ugly in the sense of human perception.
 Everything in nature is perfect by design and honed to mathematical precision.

 The Devil is grotesque with a pig’s snout, three horns, a snakelike tail, has a spear hoisted over its shoulder casually, a visible clawed hand, and two hooved feet, one visible just behind the dog’s framing.
 The large horn on top of the Devil’s head looks like a Grim Reaper-styled scythe ready to cut down the Rider.
 It’s very presence initially proves intimidating to the viewer, however to the Rider he sees beyond this mask.
-He knows the Devil is rather a joke, a ridiculous being, more appropriate as a sideshow freakish attraction rather than the Prince of Darkness.
+He knows the Devil is rather a joke, a ridiculous being, more appropriate as a sideshow freakish attraction rather than the dreaded Prince of Darkness.

 There is a bell around the neck of Death’s horse that may signify the tolling bell of inescapable death.
 However that bell may be for Death so he doesn’t lose his own horse.
 There is a slight sense of lightness to the entire scene.
 These characters have known one another for a lifetime.
 This scene doesn’t spell impending doom for The Rider.
 These fiends are truly the knight’s friends.
 I didn’t really see that coming either, but now it makes good sense.